 - Promotion of the parent-child relationship

-In addition, games promote the handling of failures, defeats and disappointed expectations.
-True to the motto “One can grow with defeat”, playful disappointments ensure that negative experiences in comparative or competitive situations in adolescence or adulthood are dealt with consciously.
+In addition, games help to deal with failures, defeats and disappointed expectations.
+True to the motto "You can grow from defeats", playful disappointments ensure a conscious handling of negative experiences in comparative or competitive situations in youth or adulthood.

 In play situations with others, children learn to develop understanding for one another.
 In contact with players of the same age (but also with younger or older) players, compromises are consciously worked out or strategies are developed to represent one's own point of view.
 So playing is also about forming opinions for children.